 - I am a member of the Cornell Center for Materials Research (CCMR) and have worked through the center on some of their outreach activities.

 - I am a Faculty Fellow at the Atkinson Center for Sustainable Future (ACSF) and participate in the center activities.

-- I have made several presentations to different groups at Cornell and in the state of NY as well as worldwide on my research in Environment-Friendly Green Materials and their applications.
+- I have made several presentations to different Cornell groups and visitors and others in the state of NY as well as worldwide on my research in Environment-Friendly Green Materials and their applications.

 - Ph.D. - North Carolina State University, Fiber and Polymer Science